-The richness in rural areas was a maximum of about 23 individuals divided by four species.
+The richness in rural areas had a maximum sampling of about 23 individuals divided by four species.
 However, when upscaling the abundance in this region by twofold, it yields more species than urban sites and that makes the rural region the second most optimally sampled.